chandan-singh/one-on-one/README.md

 * What do you think I should know about the project, but might not?
 * Do you feel that I represent the team well to the rest of the company/organization?
 What would you change?
 * Do you feel like I acknowledge/recognize the positive work that you do?
-* What’s your favourite thing I do as a manager?
+* What’s your favorite thing I do as a manager?
 * Can you think of something I’ve done or said recently, that did you didn’t like or agreed with?
 * Is there something I’m doing that I could delegate to someone on the team?
 * Where has my communication faltered?
 Can you give me an example?
-* Where would you like me involved more in your day to day?
+* Where would you like me involved more in your day-to-day?
 Where would you like me involved less?
 * What is everyone around me neglecting to share with me?
   * What’s everyone around me NOT telling me?
 * If I could improve one skill between this meeting and the next, which would you choose?